 Photos from our trip to Dublin, Ireland

-We’ve just returned from an epic road trip around Ireland and Northern Ireland and have many photos and stories to share over the coming weeks.
-Our trip began and ended in Dublin, the capital and largest city of Ireland, so we thought that sharing a few photos from our time in Dublin would be a great place to start!
+We’ve returned from an epic road trip in Ireland and Northern Ireland and have many photos and stories to share over the coming weeks.
+Our trip began and ended in Dublin, the capital and largest city of Ireland, so we thought sharing a few photos from our time in Dublin would be a great place to start.

 Fortunately, kids are allowed in the pubs in Ireland, so we reset their sleep schedules so that bedtime was around 9:30 PM and wake up time was around 8:30 AM.
 This allowed us to consume an appropriate amount of Guinness each evening while also giving us a reasonable wake up time.

-If you’re planning to visit Dublin, here’s a link to find the best Dublin hotel deals.
+If you’re planning a visit Dublin, here’s a link to find the best hotel deals.

-Here are a few photos from our time in Dublin.
+Below are photos from our trip to Dublin.

 Samuel Beckett Bridge crossing the River Liffey.

 Colourful pub in the popular Temple Bar district.